ICI3D/MMED/fields.md

 MMED projects
 * Advantages and disadvantages
 * Pedagogical vs. research projects
+	* multiple steps to the project
+	* multiple milestones?

 What can be accomplished in the workshop framework?
 * We can't provide foundational training